HEART Standard & EU AI Act Compliance

 The conformity assessment gap

 The EU AI Act requires conformity assessment for high-risk AI systems before market placement (Article 16(f)).
 Harmonised standards from CEN-CENELEC JTC21 remain incomplete.
-The high-risk compliance deadline may extend to December 2027.
-In the interim, providers need a rigorous methodology for demonstrating compliance effort.
+In the interim, providers and deployers need rigorous methodology for demonstrating compliance effort with evidence.

 Three compliance pathways exist: harmonised standards (Article 40), common specifications adopted by the Commission (Article 41), and independent interpretation of the legal text.
 The HEART Standard positions across all three — as a contribution to harmonised standards development, a candidate for common specifications, and a rigorous independent methodology available now.